MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     1688674195279     -1         3       Really big robin     ["Red"]        25
     ```
     Notice the bird was removed because the rule no longer exists.
 1. Now let's update an existing bird so that it satisfies a new rule.
-It turns out our penguin also has some blue coloration.
+It turns out our penguin also has some blue coloration we didn't notice before.
     ```sql
     UPDATE birds SET colors = '["Black","White","Blue"]' WHERE name = 'Penguin';
     ```
     ```nofmt
     mz_timestamp  | mz_diff | rule_id |   name   |      colors              | wingspan_cm
     --------------|---------|---------|----------|--------------------------|------------
+    1688675781416     -1         2       Penguin   ["Black","White"]               99.5
+    1688675781416      1         2       Penguin   ["Black","White","Blue"]        99.5
     1688675781416      1         1       Penguin   ["Black","White","Blue"]        99.5
-    1688675781416      1         2       Penguin   ["Black","White","Blue"]        99.5
     ```
-    Now the penguin satisfies both rules 1 and 2.
+    First there was an update to the row corresponding to the penguin's adherence to rule 2: a diff of -1 to delete the old value with just the black and white colors, and a diff of +1 to add the new value with black, white, and blue colors.
+Then there was a new record showing that the penguin now also adheres to rule 1.

 ### Clean Up

+Drop the tables to clean up.

 ```sql
 DROP TABLE birds CASCADE;